hccccc92918/CMOSMA/README.md

 # CMOSMA
-# A self-organizing neural network approach for Constrained Multi-Objective Optimization Problems
+# A self-organizing map approach for constrained multi-objective optimization problems

 This repository contains implementation of CMOSMA:
+In this project, the CMOSMA is implemented within the platform of PlatEMO

 Dependencies